-Dustman0042 is an Instructables contributor who recently posted a simple, but rugged micro camper on the DIY website.
-The 40 square foot camper (named “Bob”) looks like a tiny house, but is actually made from a 40-year-old 5×8 foot cargo trailer.
+The 40-square-foot camper (named “Bob”) looks like a tiny house, but it’s actually made from a 40-year-old 5×8 foot cargo trailer.
 Dustman0042 says that if you are looking to build your own camper, any old, cheap trailer will work.

 He gutted the trailer and cut off the back and roof.
 Another suggestion: remove anything you don’t want to keep, but keep anything you think could be useful.